motizuki/gusvim/README.md

  - `Ctrl-p` - Previous file
  - `cc` - Commit window
  - `:Gdiff ~3` Diff 3 commits ago or replace with revision
+ - `:Glog -- %` Loads commits that touches the current file in the quickfix list

 ### Gitgutter
 `,hp` - preview stage